talisma-cassoma/The-method-of-least-squares-on-Matlab/README.md

 Did you know that in math it is possible to find a function which produces its same set of data regardless of how they are arranged?

-So yes! using The method of least squares we can do it, we can predict what are the next sequence values or any other values of a data set
+So yes! using The method of least squares we can do it, we can predict (with a margin of error, of course)what are the next sequence values or any other values of a data set

-**This code is the application of that math method used in machine learning**
+**This code is the application of that math method used in machine learning for solving linear regression problem**

 # Projet issues